What are you allowed to do? What qualifications are required? Should I become a prescriber? How to find a prescriber to work with?

-Derma Medical are able to recommend Prescriber Services for delegates to use after completing one of our Botox and Dermal Fillers training courses.
+Derma Medical are able to recommend prescriber services for delegates to use after completing one of our Botox and dermal filler training courses.

 If you use a prescriber service, they will often order the Botox for you and have it sent out to you.
 You then pay them for the cost of the products and the consultation fee.

-Nurses, Midwives and Pharmacists are all to gain prescribing rights by completing the V300 course.
-There are also plans to open this qualification up to Paramedics and other medical professionals in the near future.
+Nurses, midwives, and pharmacists are all able to gain prescribing rights by completing the V300 course.
+There are also plans to open this qualification up to paramedics and other medical professionals in the near future.

-The V300 qualification I usually run through universities so check with your local university or search google for “v300 course universities”.
+The V300 qualification is usually run through universities so check with your local university or search Google for “v300 course universities”.

-We recommend directly contact with the University, who will then be able to five you the best advice and guidance on the latest course information.
-As well as eligibility, pricing, duration and content may vary.
+We recommend contacting the university, who will then be able to give you the best advice and guidance on the latest course information.
+As well as eligibility, pricing, duration, and content may vary.

-Universities often like applicants to have 6-12 months experience in non-surgical cosmetic injectable treatments before enrolling on the V300.
-We would therefore advice you to train on our Foundation or Combined Botox & Dermal Fillers training course first and then apply for the V300 once you have some experience.
+Universities often like applicants to have 6-12 months of experience in non-surgical cosmetic injectable treatments before enrolling on the V300.
+We would therefore advise you to train on our Foundation or Combined Botox & Dermal Fillers training course first and then apply for the V300 once you have some experience.

 Training in Aesthetic Medicine

-Derma Medical teach Botulinum Toxin and Dermal Filler training courses to medical professionals internationally.
-We hold regular training courses in London, Manchester, Brisbane (Australia), Stockholm (Sweden) and Dubai (UAE).
-Our hands on practical training with more live models, unique landmark based training and business / employment advice make us the UK’s No.1 aesthetic training provider.
+Derma Medical teach botulinum toxin and dermal filler training courses to medical professionals internationally.
+We hold regular training courses in London, Manchester, Brisbane, Melbourne, Sydney, Perth (Australia), Stockholm (Sweden) and Dubai (UAE).
+Our hands-on practical training with more live models, unique landmark based training and business/employment advice make us the UK’s No.1 aesthetic training provider.